pyjanitor-devs/pyjanitor/README.rst

      .pipe(...))

-contributing
+Contributing
 ------------

-adding new functionality
+Adding new functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Keeping in mind the etymology of pyjanitor, contributing a new function to pyjanitor is a task that is not difficult at all.

-define a function
+Define a function
 ^^^^^^^^^^^^^^^^^

 First off, you will need to define the function that expresses the data processing/cleaning routine, such that it accepts a dataframe as the first argument, and returns a modified dataframe: